Michele F.L. Weiss

 Michele Leichtman Weiss is Senior Counsel at Holtz, Slavett & Drabkin.
 She has over 20 years of experience in tax controversy and litigation matters.
 Michele helps her clients resolve their civil and criminal tax matters.
 She represents her clients in all aspects of tax controversy, in examinations, appeals and collection matters, at the administrative level and in litigation with federal, state and local tax authorities including the IRS, FTB, California Department of Tax and Fee Administration (CDTFA), EDD, Board of Equalization, Office of Tax Appeals (OTA), the County Assessor and LA City Finance Office.
-Michele has expertise in many substantive and procedural tax issues including tax penalty abatement, offshore disclosure matters, employment tax matters, sales tax audits, research and development credits, collection due process and non-profit matters.
+Michele has expertise in many substantive and procedural tax issues including tax penalty abatement, conservation easement deductions, offshore disclosure matters, employment tax matters, sales tax audits, research and development credits, collection due process and non-profit matters.
 Michele handles property tax matters in all California counties including special assessments, escape assessments, change in ownership issues and property tax appeal representation.

 Michele was previously a Director in KPMG’s Tax Controversy Services group where she represented foreign and domestic clients in resolving their tax disputes.
 Michele was also a senior attorney in the IRS’ Large and Mid-Sized Business Division where she handled complex tax litigation matters.
 Michele worked closely with IRS exam teams, giving guidance and litigating complex areas of tax law including partnership and international taxation, tax shelters, leasing and depreciation issues and civil tax penalties.
 During her tenure at the IRS, Michele received two performance award and one excellence award.